mcgarrah/oneworldsync_python/README.md

 # 1WorldSync Python Client

-A comprehensive Python Client library module for accessing the 1WorldSync REST API.
+A Python Client library module for accessing the 1WorldSync Content1 Search and Fetch REST API.

 ## Package Structure